-We should emphasize that the basic proof strategy to construct the optimal dynamic mechanism in continuous time mirrors the approach taken in discrete time, see Eső and Szentes (2007) and Pavan, Segal, and Toikka (2014a).
-As in these earlier seminal contributions, we obtain the first order conditions by using the envelope theorem using a small class of relevant deviations.
+We should emphasize that the basic proof strategy to construct the optimal dynamic mechanism in continuous time mirrors the approach taken in discrete time, see Eső and Szentes (2007) and Pavan, Segal, and Toikka (2014).
+As in these earlier contributions, we obtain the first order conditions by using the envelope theorem using a small class of relevant deviations.
 Thus, the valuable insights from discrete time carry over to continuous time.
-Similarly, for the sufficient conditions, we use monotonicity conditions and time separable allocation to guarantee that it remains optimal for the agent to report truthfully after any misreport.
-Here, the continuous time version of the sufficiency arguments sometimes have the advantage that they can be expressed directly in terms of the primitives of the stochastic process which we will illustrate in Section 6.
+Similarly, for the sufficient conditions, we use monotonicity conditions and time separability of the allocations to guarantee that it remains optimal for the agent to report truthfully after any misreport.
+Here, the continuous time version of the sufficiency arguments have the advantage that they can be expressed directly in terms of the primitives of the stochastic process which we will illustrate in Section 6.

 A brief, but more detailed comparison with the discrete time arguments might be instructive at this point.
-Eső and Szentes (2007) and Pavan, Segal, and Toikka (2014a) show that the additional signals arriving after the initial period can be represented as signals that are orthogonal to the past signals.
-In the present setting, the type v_t at every point in time is represented as a function φ^i of the initial shock θ^i , and an independent time t signal contribution (increment) dW_t , i.e. $v_t = \phi^i(t, \theta^i, W_t^i)$.
-Our use of consistent deviations is similar to the deviations used in Pavan, Segal, and Toikka (2014a) and Eső and Szentes (2014) where each agent reports the shock W_t after time zero truthfully to establish revenue equivalence.
+Eső and Szentes (2007) and Pavan, Segal, and Toikka (2014) show that the additional signals arriving after the initial period can be represented as signals that are orthogonal to the past signals.
+In the present setting, the type $v_t$ at every point in time is represented as a function $\phi^i$ of the initial shock $\theta^i$ , and an independent time t signal contribution (increment) $dW_t$ , i.e. $v_t = \phi^i(t, \theta^i, W_t^i)$ .
+Our use of consistent deviations is similar to the deviations used in Pavan, Segal, and Toikka (2014) and Eső and Szentes (2014) where each agent reports the shock $W_t$ after time zero truthfully to establish revenue equivalence.